JohnLCaron/rlauxe/README.md

     ONEAudit    ONEAudit: Overstatement-Net-Equivalent Risk-Limiting Audit	Stark, P.B., 6 Mar 2023. https://github.com/pbstark/ONEAudit

-## Notes

-SHANGRLA is the framework for RLAs
-    assorter: assign a numeric value to a Cvr: assort: (Cvr) -> Double in (0, upper)
-    estimator: estimate the population mean of the assorter values: estimate: (x: DoubleArray) -> DoubleArray // LOOK why array? assertions : assert that the mean is greater than 1/2: "half-average assertions". each audit has a list of half-average assertions audit (for a contest): iterative process of picking ballots and checking if all the assertions are true. the "test function" is the statistical method to test if the assertion is true. aka "risk function".

-enum class TestFnType {
-    ALPHA_MART,         // test=NonnegMean.alpha_mart
-    BETTING_MART,       // bet=NonnegMean.agrapa, bet=NonnegMean.fixed_bet
-    KAPLAN_KOLMOGOROV,  // NonnegMean.kaplan_kolmogorov
-    KAPLAN_MARKOV,      // NonnegMean.kaplan_markov
-    KAPLAN_WALD,        // NonnegMean.kaplan_wald
-    WALD_SPRT,          // NonnegMean.wald_sprt
-}

-ALPHA is a test function, can use different assorter functions, and use different estimators of the mean.
-(estimate the population mean for the jth sample from the previous j-1 samples).

-estimators
-    TruncShrinkage truncated shrinkage // estim=NonnegMean.shrink_trunc
-    FixedAlternativeMean: fixed alternative that the original population mean is eta // estim=NonnegMean.fixed_alternative_mean

-enum class AuditType { POLLING, CARD_COMPARISON, ONEAUDIT }
-enum class SocialChoiceFunction{ APPROVAL, PLURALITY, SUPERMAJORITY, IRV }

 ## SHANGRLA framework

 SHANGRLA checks outcomes by testing half-average assertions, each of which claims that the mean of a finite list of numbers between 0 and upper is greater than 1/2.